ckeditor/ckeditor4-docs/docs/features/pastefromword/README.md

 {@img assets/img/pastefromword_03.png 628 A sample Microsoft Word document with complex formatting and image.}

-It will look like this after pasting into CKEditor:
+It will look like this after pasting into CKEditor 4:

 {@img assets/img/pastefromword_04.png 953 Complex Word content pasted into CKEditor 4 WYSIWYG editor.}

-In the example above you can see that after pasting into CKEditor, the first list has different list item markers than in the Word document.
+In the example above you can see that after pasting into CKEditor 4, the first list has different list item markers than in the Word document.
 Although pasting lists with different markers is supported in CKEditor 4 (check the second and third list in the example above), this is a specific case.
 Such list style is not natively supported by the browser.
 However, it can be adjusted by using extra CSS rules (see a [related StackOverflow thread](http://stackoverflow.com/questions/4098195/can-ordered-list-produce-result-that-looks-like-1-1-1-2-1-3-instead-of-just-1) how to style it properly).

 ## Filters